Everyone should have access to healthcare, no matter where they live

 Government Support

-We establish long-term partnerships with governments across sub-Saharan Africa, typically lasting 3-5 years.
-Our health financing experts support the Ministry of Health in developing and costing Primary Health Strategies, creating investment cases, and mobilizing resources.
+We establish long-term (3-5 year) partnerships with governments across sub-Saharan Africa.
+Our health financing experts support the Ministry of Health in developing costed Primary Health Strategies and enabling polices, creating investment cases, and mobilizing resources.

 Learn More